 BY SILVA LAUKKANEN; EDITED BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

-Mark Travis Rivera is an activist, author, choreographer, dancer, speaker and writer.
-Raised in Paterson, New Jersey, he learned to overcome the struggles that stem from being Latinx, gay, gender non-conforming (femme), and disabled.
-He is the youngest person to found an integrated dance company in the United States; marked dance project, a contemporary company for dancers with and without disabilities, was established in March 2009.
+Mark Travis Rivera is an activist, author, choreographer, dancer, speaker, and writer.
+Raised in Paterson, New Jersey, he learned to face the struggles that stem from being Latinx, gay, gender non-conforming (femme), and disabled.
+He is the youngest person to establish an integrated dance company in the United States; marked dance project, a contemporary company for dancers with and without disabilities, was founded in March 2009.
 Mark has also apprenticed under Heidi Latsky Dance and AXIS Dance Company.
-He now serves as the Community Engagement Manager for AXIS Dance Company.

 To learn more about the Discussing Disability in Dance Book Project, visit here!

-Image description: Mark is suspended mid-jump facing to the side.
+Image description: Mark is suspended over a blue swirl mid-jump facing to the left side of the frame.
 His arms are straight and pointed above his head, and one leg is hooked around the other at the knee.
-A red line of energy zig zags around him.
+A red line of energy zig zags around him along with the quote, “Start redefining possibility.”

 How did you get into dance and what have been some highlights in your dance history?